jaysonvirissimo/subscriber/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:

-    $ bundle add subscriber

-If bundler is not being used to manage dependencies, install the gem by executing:
+Clone the repo locally, and from inside the `subscriber` directory, run:

-    $ gem install subscriber
+    $ bin/setup

 ## Usage